benjymous/annotations/sandman/sandman.44.md

 - R.J.Johnston (R.J.Johnston@newcastle.ac.uk) identified VDU green.
 - Damon B. Crumpler (dbc3@po.CWRU.Edu) noted some of Delirium's bubbles and explained "Totoro".
 - Ralf Hildebrandt added more details.
-- Richard Munn corrected the "Tyburn Tree" reference.
+- Richard Munn corrected the "Tyburn Tree" reference, and added the reference to Arundel House, and some notes from the Audible narration.

 ## Appendix: On Newton's Opticks (by Lance Smith)